 At the top of the Market Place you will find Cricklade Street to your left and Castle Street straight ahead.

-Cricklade Street is home to the likes of Seasalt, Mountain Warehouse, EE, Waterstones, Superdrug, Boots, The Body Shop, Western Computers (Apple), Oops A Daisy, Costa and Halfords.
+Cricklade Street is home to the likes of Seasalt, Mountain Warehouse, EE, Waterstones, Superdrug, Boots, The Body Shop, Western Computer (Apple), Oops A Daisy and Costa.